martin-freitag/restoration-by-seeding/README.md

 file contains the manuscript main text and imports figures from the `figs/` folder. *Freitag-et-al\_revision\_supporting-information.Rmd* contains additional figures and tables from the `tables/` folder.
-The submitted manuscript PDF proofs and the peer-review history to the manuscript is stored in the `doc/` folder as well.
+The submitted manuscript PDF proofs are stored in the `doc/` folder as well.

 ## Package versioning